trajectory-learning/class-learning/README.md

 ## Usage

-Run the task_learning_gh.m script with the specified $ demo variable, depending on which example wants to be run When optimization stops, run the attractor_points_dmp.m script to obtain the smooth robot trajectory.
+Run the task_learning_gh.m script with the specified *demo* variable, depending on which example wants to be run When optimization stops, run the attractor_points_dmp.m script to obtain the smooth robot trajectory.